Wise Review [2023] – 7 Must Knows

 Where the OFX online experience is simple yet effective, the Wise experience provides many more options and a great user experience.

-This means Wise is be better for smaller transfer and their optional multi currency account and card can be very useful.
+This means Wise is better for smaller transfer and their optional multi currency account and card can be very useful.

-So while both score around 4.4/5 on Trustpilot (excellent) we score them 4.9/5 if you use them as intended.
+So while both score around 4.3/5 on Trustpilot (excellent) we score them 4.9/5 if you use them as intended.

 To be clear: Wise can make large money transfers and they even discuss the extra requirements here.
 Wise even charge lower fees if you send large sums of money (over the equivalent of £100,000 per transaction in U.S. dollars) meanwhile OFX automatically reduces the % fees the charge as amounts increase.